 First off, a little bit of airline terminology will help you understand what airline staff are talking about when you are requesting a certain seat:

-Bassinet Seat meaning: An airplane bassinet seat, is a small bed for babies which is usually fixed to the airplane bulkhead wall (the wall behind the galley, or toilets or another cabin).
+Bassinet Seat meaning: An airplane bassinet seat, is a small bed for babies which is can be fixed to the airplane bulkhead wall (the wall behind the galley, or toilets or another cabin).
+See image below.

 These bulkhead seats can house airplane bassinets on the walls and also offer slightly more room for wheelchair passengers.
 N.B Wheelchair passengers will always be given priority over infants when it comes to these seats.